Abdul-Hannan232/liha-website/DOCUMENTATION.md

 ## Getting Started & Installation

 For getting started with the template you have to follow the below procedure.
-First navigate to the `borobazar` directory.
+First navigate to the `liha` directory.

 ### Step 1 : Configure your env file